 In short, headlines about the Benadryl challenge are not indicative of an entire generation strung out on drugs, as many studies show Gen Z overall abuses opioids, alcohol, and hard drugs less than previous generations.
 However, it is important to address the anxiety many younger people feel within themselves and about the world they have inherited.

 If there is a young person in your life that is struggling, it is important to be a support beacon and help them get the help they need.
-Mountainside’s Adolescent Services provide young people struggling with addiction with individual therapy, recovery coaching, and free support groups during their recovery.
+Mountainside’s Adolescent Services provides young people struggling with addiction with individual therapy, recovery coaching, and free support groups during their recovery.